Data-ARENA-Space/data-nadhi-documentation/docs/architecture/data/minio.md

 TransformationWorkflow-transform-20251023120000123456.json
 ```

-**Why this structure works:**
+**Why this works:**
-- Organizes failed logs **by hierarchy**, making it easy to find records per organisation, project, and pipeline.
+- Organizes failed logs **by hierarchy** - makes it easy to find records by org, project, and pipeline.
-- Keeps **timestamps and activity names** in filenames for versioning and quick inspection.
+- Keeps **timestamps and activity names** in the filename so you can version and inspect things quickly.
-- Stores both **original and current input**, ensuring full traceability of failures.
+- Stores both the **original and current input** so you have full traceability of what failed.

-> 💡 *This setup ensures that all failures are durable, easily accessible, and ready for reprocessing or debugging.*
+> 💡 *This setup makes sure all failures are durable, easy to find, and ready for reprocessing or debugging.*